Stevo1998/C-SharpProjectCodeSummary/README.md

 *Jump to: [Back End Stories](#back-end-stories), [Front End Stories](#front-end-stories), [Page Top](#live-project)

 ## Another Important Skill
 This project taught me a lot about the software development industry as an individual programer and as part of a developement team as it was managed using the Agile/Scrum methodology during its process.
-The Project consisted of a two week sprint, during this time, each student was required to attend: a sprint planning session at the start of the sprint, daily stand-up meetings at the beggginning of each day, and a sprint review at the end of the sprint.
-Over the two week sprint I learned a lot about undividual strengths and weaknesses, I also had the opportunity to work under a project team environment where one's changes could affect the overall project.
+The Project consisted of a two week sprint, during this time, each student was required to attend: a sprint planning session at the start of the sprint, daily stand-up meetings at the beginning of each day, and a code retrospective review at the end of the sprint.
+Over the two week sprint I learned a lot about undividual strengths and weaknesses, I also had the opportunity to work under a project team environment where one's work could have a positive or negative impact on the overall project so communication and proper version control was very important.